zodnrk/handout/handout.md

 ^[Image Credit: [git-scm.com](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)]

-Cleverly, git only needs to update the (sub-)trees that actually change with any given commit.
+Git only needs to update the (sub-)trees that actually change with any given commit.
 Say we execute the following commands:
 ```{.sh}